mayac-deloitte/pymavproxy-testing/README.md

      ```
      http://localhost:8000/chatbot
      ```
-   - This will open the chatbot interface in your browser where you can enter commands (e.g., `connect drone drone_1` or `start mission mission_1 for drone_1`).
+   - This will open the chatbot interface in your browser where you can enter commands.

 3. **Voicebot Interaction**
    - The voice recognition system will transcribe spoken commands and send them as a text string to the API.
 The FastAPI app is capable of handling common voice recognition quirks (e.g., converting `"drone underscore one"` to `"drone_1"`).